COSC3020/theory-vs-practice-acraig9266/README.md

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
+- The array size of 1000 was less than the lower bound on the theoretical time complexity so it shouldn't be applied.
+- The large array was absolute worst case while the smaller array was nearer to best or average case.
+- The larger array contained strings while the small array contained integers which are compared more quickly

+- The computer had many other intensive operations during the run with 10,000 elements so had limited access to cpu resources
-- The array was unsorted with the element in the worst possible index to find
+- The array with 10,000 elements was searched through with Apollo 11 mission computers while the 1000 elements was done on a modern computer.
+- The search algorithm was implemented poorly resulting in a larger theoretical time complexity as well
-- There was if(arr.length == 10000) { setTimeout call made with a delay set to about 93.33333 seconds}
+- Wrapped in an if (arr.length = 10,000){} there was a setTimeout call made with a delay set to about 93.33333 seconds in the search function
 - There were two setTimeout calls made setting a delay of about 46.165 seconds each
+- The timer was manually operated and the person holding it got up to grab a cup of coffee while the 10,000 element run was going
+- Math as we've known it for hundreds of years is just wrong
+- A cosmic ray flipped the 64 and 32 bits in the float storing the time
+-

 Add your answers to this markdown file.